 The first El Segundo Theatre 1913-1920:

 Opened: Around 1913 on the east side of Richmond St., a block and a half south of Grand Ave.
-Ken McIntyre found a mention of this unnamed theatre, evidently the same wood frame building seen in a 1919 photo, in the March 1, 1913 issue of the L.A.
+Ken McIntyre found a mention of this unnamed theatre, the same wood frame building seen in a 1919 photo, in the March 1, 1913 issue of the L.A.
 Times:

 "A photoplay theater has been opened here by Alfred Fielder, formerly of Anaheim.
 A record crowd witnessed the opening show.
 Mr. Fielder aims only to show the best of pictures and make the show one of the best in this section."